ezClocker

 Final Thoughts on Your Employee Handbook

-Compile a checklist of items you should include in your handbook.
-Also, research new laws annually.
-You must also verify your handbook policies follows all local, state, and federal laws.
-Plus, have a local attorney review your handbook to ensure legal compliance too.
+Compile a list of items to include in your handbook.
+Likewise, verify your rules follow all local, state, and federal laws.
+Also, have a lawyer review your handbook.
+You want to also make sure you are compliant with all laws.

-Think about what your business needs too.
-If your company regularly deviates from policies, then don’t publish them unless you are legally mandated to do so.
-Furthermore, ensure your leaders will uphold your policies and provide consistent discipline if needed.
-Otherwise, your company will find itself in legal trouble if you do not treat all employees equally.
+Furthermore, hire leaders who uphold your policies and provide consistent discipline if needed.
+Otherwise, your company will find itself in legal trouble if you do not treat all workers equally.

 employee-time-tracking-with-gps